ggreer/geoff.greer.fm/_posts/2013-03-10-random-css-stupidity.md

 binary_search(0, 1, 0);
 </script>

-Inspect the top box (the div with id "stupid") using Web Inspector or Firebug or whatever.
+Inspect the top green box (the div with id "stupid") using Web Inspector or Firebug or whatever.
 You'll notice the padding is close to zero, but not quite.
 Still, the div behaves as if its padding is zero.

 The exact padding depends on your browser.
 Chrome's [Planck length](http://en.wikipedia.org/wiki/Planck_length) is 1/64th of a pixel.
 The reason for this is explained on [Webkit's LayoutUnit page](http://trac.webkit.org/wiki/LayoutUnit).
 Firefox uses about 1/120th of a pixel, but I have no idea why.
 Safari doesn't care about anything less than 0.99 pixels.
+This seems fitting for a browser made by Apple.

+It shouldn't need mentioning, but do **not** use this for browser detection.
+Browser detection is bad, but there are much more reliable ways to do it.